Catty (singer): Artistry

-As a child, CATTY listed Barbara Streisand and Celine Dion amongst her main influences.
+As a child, CATTY listed Barbra Streisand and Celine Dion amongst her main influences.
 When in Dusky Grey, she named Fleetwood Mac as her main inspiration, one she has continued to list since.
 She has also named Lady Gaga, Lennon Stella, Seinabo Sey, Chappell Roan, Cher and James Dean as musical inspirations.
 CATTY has also been inspired by musical theatre, listing Chicago and Burlesque as influences.